Make a Statement

 7. Essay Sample

 It is very easy to ask someone to write a great essay.
 But actually doing it is very difficult.
-This post has a sample of a great application essay of a candidate who got an admission into an Ivy Leage university!
+This post has a sample of a great application essay of a candidate who got an admission into an Ivy League university!

 SHARE: